about mick (she/they)

 For their poetry, mick has been awarded a 2023 Tin House Residency, a research award from the Barnard Library, a writing fellowship from the Ruth Stone House, and several other recognitions.
 Her first chapbook, chronicle the body, won Yemassee Journal's second Annual Chapbook Contest (judged by Aaron Coleman), and was published by the journal in March 2019.

-M. Mick Powell is a Black femme feminist poet and an Assistant Professor in Residence at the University of Connecticut in Women’s, Gender, and Sexuality Studies.
-She earned her Master of Fine Arts degree in Creative Writing (Poetry) from Southern Connecticut State University in 2018.
-In 2015, she earned her Bachelor's in Women's, Gender, and Sexuality Studies and Africana Studies from the University of Connecticut.
+An Assistant Professor in Residence at the University of Connecticut in Women’s, Gender, and Sexuality Studies and recipient of an AAUP Early Career Teaching Excellence Award, mick's work situates Black queer femme existence and experience as rupture, revolution, revelation, and revival.
+She earned her Master of Fine Arts degree in Creative Writing from Southern Connecticut State University and her Bachelor's in Women's, Gender, and Sexuality Studies and Africana Studies from the University of Connecticut.

 mick is an Aries sun, Leo moon, and Sag rising.
 She enjoys reading books about Whitney Houston, talking about Aaliyah, roller skating, chasing waterfalls, and being in love. mick lives in a home built in the year 1900 with their wife, Lauren, their dog Nala, and their twin kittens, Audre and June.